CaesarJpl/Equity_Eye_-Individual-Project/EquityEye/EquityEye/README.md

 # Equity Eye
-Note: This version does not contain large files with stock price data due to moodle's file size submission limit.

 Equity Eye is a web-based investment simulation platform designed to help users—especially beginners—learn about stock trading in a risk-free environment.
 The project consists of a Vue.js frontend and a Django backend, connected to a MySQL database.